ac1ja/gc-1000-gps/docs/assembly/assembly.rst

 .. image:: images/releases_screenshot.png
   :width: 400
-  :alt: Releases sreenshot
+  :alt: Releases screenshot

-Download a copy of the sourcecode and extract it to your computer.
+Download a copy of the source code and extract it to your computer.

 Open a terminal in the extracted repository.